Jimmy White's 2: Cueball

-Jimmy White's 2: Cueball is a snooker and pool simulation video game developed by Awesome Developments and published by Virgin Interactive as a sequel to Jimmy White's 'Whirlwind' Snooker.
+Jimmy White's 2: Cueball is a snooker and pool video game developed by Awesome Developments and published by Virgin Interactive as a sequel to Jimmy White's 'Whirlwind' Snooker.
 It was originally released in 1999 for Windows and Dreamcast.
-A PlayStation version was released in 2000 in Europe and North America, distributed and released by Bay Area Multimedia.
+A PlayStation version was released in 2000 in Europe and North America, with Bay Area Multimedia handling distribution for the latter territory.
 Archer Maclean, the designer of the original game, led the development team.
-The game also includes many other mini-games connected with a pub setting.
-A Game Boy Color version of the game was also released in 2000.
+The game includes mini-games connected with a pub setting.
+A Game Boy Color version of the game was released in 2000.
 A sequel to Cueball, called Jimmy White's Cueball World, was released in Europe for the PC in 2001.
 The game received mixed reviews from critics, with the PC and Dreamcast versions faring better than the PlayStation port.

 Gameplay

 Gameplay is derived from a pool hall.
 The player can move between the main hallway, the snooker room, and the pool room.
 They can leave the game they were playing, and walk around the room, and begin other games without ending the earlier game they were playing.
 Cueball features a "BeeCam" option, which can be activated at any time.
 It follows an animated bee flying around the rooms serving as a cutscene to view the entire room.
 In the two games rooms, it has multiple routes.
 The player can explore the in-game world, referred to as "Jimmy White's House", which the in-game manual describes as "a mock-up of the kind of house Jimmy White probably lives in."
-The game features single-player and local multi-player.
+The game features single-player and local multiplayer.